 The league offers recreational and competitive levels for youth and cup-based competition while encouraging good sportsmanship and fair play by all the participants.
 Future programs include state-wide futsal camps and clinic training opportunities for player development.
 AYSA offers a yearly opportunity to apply for individual equipment grants to district clubs to assist with the development of their futsal programs by supplying futsal balls and goals.

-The seven-week league provides futsal game opportunities with a low-pressure schedule allowing teams to commit.
+The league provides futsal game opportunities with a low-pressure schedule allowing teams to commit.
 The schedule allows for team practices and other team events.
 The Alaska Futsal State Cup Tournament will take place the first two weekends in December.